-The Project Management Professional credential is the highest-paying line item on most PM resumes.
+The Project Management Professional credential is the highest-paying line item on most PM resumes, and where you put it decides whether that pays off.
 PMI's 2025 Earning Power survey reports a 33% median-salary premium for PMP holders versus non-credentialed peers across 21 countries, with U.S. PMPs at a $135,000 median compared with $109,157 for uncertified PMs.
-That premium only shows up if a recruiter and the ATS can actually find the credential on the page.
-PMI also enforces specific mark-use rules: PMP is a registered service mark, not a noun, and a lapsed credential must come off the post-nominal immediately.
-This guide covers exactly where the PMP belongs on a resume, how PMI's trademark guidelines map to actual resume formatting, eight filled examples for IT, construction, healthcare, federal, program-level, and pivoting Scrum Masters, and how Workday, Greenhouse, Lever, and Taleo tokenize the PMP credential during parsing.
+That premium only shows up if a recruiter and the ATS can both find the credential on the page.
+The single highest-impact move is putting PMP in two places at once, after your name and in a dedicated Certifications section, because parsers and human scanners look in different spots.

 What PMP actually is (and isn't)